AI for Startup Leaders

 By December 2024 o3 was released as an advanced reasoning model.
 It scored an impressive 96.7% on the American Invitational Mathematics Exam (AIME), missing a single question.

-So in two years LLM reasoning made the leap from being an advanced prompting feature, used only by experts, to being a baked-in capability of AI models.
-Cost however remained an issue, and OpenAI gated access to the models for only their highest pricing tiers.
+So, in two years, LLM reasoning made the leap from an advanced prompting feature, used only by experts, to a baked-in capability of AI models.
+Cost, however, remained an issue, and OpenAI gated access to the models for only their highest pricing tiers.

 Google entered the advanced reasoning model space in December 2024 with Gemini 2.0 Flash Thinking Experimental.
 And Anthropic followed quickly after with Claude 3.7 Sonnet with extended thinking capabilities.